dnbdmr/67key-keyboard/fw/README.md

 - [ ] Turn off unused clocks?
 APB ADC.
 Whatever was started by uf2
 - [ ] Figure out clean way to have keys do things outside of keymap
 - [ ] Set up Fn lock
+- [x] tp reading and writing from ram stalls sometimes. dataAvailable not being set?
+Done, set up timeout in tp\_getDataBit().
 - [x] Wakeup from TP and spacebar working, with idle(1).
 Standby not working, must set up low level interrupt and clocks.
 Linux not setting wakeup enabled by default, works when changed.
 Must be hid only?
 Added udev rule from archwiki.